MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 9.6 Rate limiting

 We have rate limiting in place for each endpoints of the facade.
-For simplicity reasons, we have put in place the same policies are the recurring-api.
-See [Rate limiting for recurring documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/recurring-api-guide/#rate-limiting) for details.
+For simplicity reasons, we have put in place the same policies as the recurring-api for most of the endpoints.

 | Endpoint                                                                                     | Limit                                      |
 |----------------------------------------------------------------------------------------------|--------------------------------------------|